Leading coverage on a budget: Best MVNOs on the Telstra network

 Currently, these are the major Telstra MVNOs that ought to be on your radar: ALDI Mobile, Belong, Boost Mobile, Lycamobile, numobile, Pennytel, Southern Phone, Tangerine Telecom, TeleChoice and Woolworths Mobile.

 While Telstra’s mobile network is unrivaled in terms of coverage and speed, the biggest dog on the block is always in the position to charge you premium rates for their services (and obviously that’s not ideal if you’re trying to stay connected on a budget).
 Enter the smaller concern MVNOs who only use a marginally smaller part of Telstra’s 3G/4G networks (read: none of Telstra’s fandangle “4GX” network) and are therefore in a better position to give you a cheaper deal.

 If you’re more than happy with a top ceiling of 200Mbps, or you don’t even own a handset with the technological means to go beyond that speed limit any way, why pay Telstra extra for a whizbang part of service you can’t or won’t be using?
 Just go with a cheaper MVNO that’s tailored to your more modest needs.

 Best value Telstra MVNO provider

-Alternative pick: If you wanted to go even cheaper while staying around the same level of value and coverage, then perhaps you belong with Belong.
+If you wanted to go even cheaper while staying around the same level of value and coverage, then perhaps you belong with Belong.
 They usually keep a handful of great value sim-only options available for purchase.
-Many of these allow a bolt-on option that add on international calls and text to selected countries.
+Many of these allow a bolt-on option that adds on international calls and text to selected countries.
 Pretty handy stuff if you’ve got the wanderlust.